yimpyomp/DSAT-Trimmer/README.md

 # This is a work in progress, compatibility has been tested on Linux as well as a personal, unmanaged machine running Windows 10.

 ## DSAT Trimmer: Trim a full DSAT DT/IT PDF to only the pages containing missed responses.
-## Current Version: eMFdTrimmer v1.0.0
+## Current Version: eMFdTrimmer v1.0.1
 * If program _does not_ display a build version upon execution, please download the latest build.
 Essential bugfixes have been implemented as of v1.0.0
 ## Known Issues
 * Company owned/managed machines _do not permit_ the required Python version to be installed without Admin priveleges.
-* Extra pages of template PDF is being included regardless of whether it contains a question answered incorrectly
 * Equations are not rendered in final missed questions page

 ### Obtaining Necessary Brightspace DSAT Files